artistic director of h2dance

 Butterfly belly, Faked and Silent Movie as well as Stair works.

-is a freelance performing arts producer based in London and Berlin with
+freelance performing arts producer based in London and Berlin with a strong

 dance theatre.
 She is passionate about supporting emerging artists in